NORC at the University of Chicago is seeking a Research Analyst to join the Health Sciences Research Department in our Bethesda, MD office.

 - Planning and conducting a wide range of project activities including site visits, telephone interviews, and technical panel meetings;

 - Playing a key role in management, coordination, writing and budgeting tasks related to business development.

 - Bachelor's Degree in Social Science or related field from accredited college or university.
 Masters Degree preferred.

-- At least 2 years of post-undergraduate research experience in health sciences, public health, qualitative and/or quantitative methods and analysis desired;
+- At least 1 year of post-undergraduate research experience in health sciences, public health, qualitative and/or quantitative methods and analysis required;

 - Strong analytic ability, writing and organizational skills are required.